RuiSoares333/FEUP-LBAW/docs/er.md

 The platform will have adaptive, responsive design to allow usage on multiple devices (desktop, smartphone, etc) aswell as an intuitive user interface and navigation.

 # A2: Actors and User stories
 This artifact contains the information and specification of the actors and their user stories.
+It also contains the projects supplementary requirements.

 ## 1. Actors
 The actors for the Super Legit Collaborative News (SLCN) project are represented in Figure 1 and described in Table 1.